adamkwhite/toronto-public-library-search-browser-extension/README.md

 # Toronto Public Library (TPL) Browser Extension

-A Chrome/Edge browser extension that allows users to quickly search the Toronto Public Library (TPL) for highlighted text, book titles, authors, or ISBN numbers.
+A Chrome/Edge browser extension that allows users to select text and quickly search for books at the Toronto Public Library (TPL) by title, authors, or ISBN number.

 ## Features